-As an IT service provider in the field of cloud application integration, it’s our pleasure to support you to bring your cloud applications and services in interaction.
+As an IT service provider in the field of cloud application integration, it’s our pleasure to support you to bring your cloud applications and services into interaction.

-Microsoft Azure Service Bus is a cloud messaging service.
-Microsoft Azure offers Service Bus and Azure Services (Web role and Worker role) as a comprehensive mode of communication.
-By using Microsoft Azure Services and Microsoft Azure Service Bus, we can interact your cloud applications and services with your on-premise applications and on-premise services in various forms.
+Microsoft Azure offers Service Bus which is a cloud messaging service and Azure Services (Web role and Worker role) as a comprehensive mode of communication.
+By using Microsoft Azure Services and Microsoft Azure Service Bus, we can interact with your cloud applications and services with your on-premise applications and on-premise services in various forms.

 Microsoft Azure Service Bus offers several techniques:

 - Queues/ Queues: Queues are available for one-way communication.
 The sent messages are cached until they are received.
 Each message is received by a single recipient.
 A queue plays a role in Brocker.
 The waiting queues support the FIFO (first-in-first-out) principle.

 - Topics: A topic plays the role of Brocker with several subscriptions for one-way communication.
 Each subscription can use filters to receive only messages that are requested.

 - Relays: Relays are for two-way communication.
 Unlike queues and topics, a relay does not store sent messages—it’s not a broker.
 Instead, it forwards them to a target application.

 A solution to a hybrid scenario using queues must take into consideration in addition to other criteria: